Shūkan Gendai

-Shūkan Gendai (週刊現代, Modern Weekly) is a general-interest weekly magazine published in Tokyo, Japan.
+Shūkan Gendai (週刊現代, Modern Weekly) is a general-interest weekly magazine published by Kodansha in Tokyo, Japan.

 History and profile

-Shūkan Gendai was started in 1959.
+Shūkan Gendai was founded in 1959.
 The magazine has its headquarters in Tokyo.
-It is published by Kodansha, the largest publishing house in Japan, which covers entertainment news, as well as hard news such as interviews with the Prime Minister of Japan and other VIPs in the political and financial world.
+It is published by Kodansha, the largest publishing house in Japan, and covers entertainment news, as well as hard news such as interviews with Prime Minister of Japan and other VIPs in the political and financial world.
 It also contains essays and opinions by well-known authors in serial form.
 In its photo section, it runs news photos in both black and white and in color.

 The magazine competes primarily with three other weekly magazines: Shūkan Bunshun, Shūkan Shincho and Shūkan Post.

-Although the magazine is aimed primarily at businessmen in their 40s to 60s, recently the female readership has been increasing, with 30% of the readership now female as against 10% in the past.
+Although the magazine is primarily aimed at businessmen in their 40s to 60s, its female readership has been increasing recently, with 30% of the audience now female, compared to just 10% in the past.

-Shūkan Gendai is well known for its anti-nuclear power stance including opposing the restarting nuclear power stations.
-In November 2012 the magazine was verbally warned by the Japanese authorities due to the obscene photos of female genitalia published.
+Shūkan Gendai is well known for its anti–nuclear power stance, including its opposition to the restarting of nuclear power stations.

+In November 2012, the magazine was verbally warned by the Japanese authorities for publishing obscene photos of female genitalia.

-In 2001 Shūkan Gendai had a circulation of 720,000 copies.
+In 2001, Shūkan Gendai had a circulation of 720,000 copies.
 It was 383,860 copies in 2010 and 407,949 copies in 2011.